auriq/essentia_docs/source/reference/manpages/aq-emod.rst

 ``KeyEnc(Col, [, Col ...])``
   Encodes columns of various types into a single string.

   * Returns a string key.
-The key is binary.
+The key is *binary*, do not try to interpret or modify it.
   * ``Col`` are the columns to encode into the key.

   Example: